You're probably paying too much for car insurance.

-Note that you don’t have to wait until your current policy term expires to take advantage of the savings you’d get from a switch.
-If you change companies, your old insurance company will refund the unused share of your premium.
+You don’t have to wait until your current policy term expires to switch and save.
+If you change companies, your old insurance company must refund the unused share of any prepaid premiums.
 You also don’t have to forsake good service for a better rate: Our ratings reveal that some highly rated companies offer low rates.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: